7-Day Budget Meal Plan & Shopping List

 When you're trying to stick to a budget, meal planning and cooking at home can help you save some serious cash.
-In this 7-day meal plan, recipes use cheap and easy-to-find ingredients to create delicious dinners for less than $3 per serving.
+In this 7-day healthy meal plan on a budget, recipes use cheap and easy-to-find ingredients to create delicious dinners for less than $3 per serving.
 With Americans spending, on average, $7,023 (or 12.5 percent of income) to feed a family of four annually, making more budget-friendly meals is key to cutting down on total food costs.
-Combine this dinner plan with cheap breakfast and lunch recipes to save even more during the week.
+Combine this healthy meal plan with cheap breakfast and lunch recipes to save even more during the week.
 Just consider us your own personal weekly meal planner!

 $1.82 per serving

 Budget Tip: Budget-friendly canned fish, like tuna and wild salmon, are cheap and convenient options for fast and healthy dinners.
 At a fraction of the price of fresh or frozen fish, you'll get the same health benefits from canned options (think healthy omega-3 fats and protein).
 You can still plan to check out the fish counter when you do your grocery shopping to see what fresh seafood options are on sale.
 Frozen fish may be the better option as it's often less expensive, and you can defrost it when you're ready to use it so you know it's fresh.

 $2.91 per serving